 Taxes in Japan

-Expats will be required to pay two types of tax while in Japan – income tax, usually worked out as a percentage of one's salary (ranging from 5 percent to the maximum 45 percent), and the annual resident tax, which depends on where an expat lives.
+Expats will be required to pay two types of tax while in Japan – income tax, usually worked out as a percentage of one's salary (ranging from 5 to 45 percent), and the annual resident tax, which depends on where an expat lives.
 The resident tax is worked out every year and is only applicable if living in Japan for longer than a year.

 Expat Health Insurance